joehahn/epi_int_lite/README.md

 ### Intro:

-This is epi_int_lite, which is the successor of the epi_int code that I had developed to simulate the dynamical evolution of gravitating rings, with this version of epi_int now using all open source libraries.
+This is the epi_int_lite N-body integrator (which is the successor to the epi_int N-body code) that is used simulate the dynamical evolution of gravitating rings.

 ### Installation: